-I was curious about the origins of the name ‘bodycon’ so i looked it up and I found that the term has been around since the 90’s, and the look came from Hervé Léger bandage dresses in the 80’s.
-I can absolutely see that, there’s something of the American Psycho ‘hardbody’ in the look and fit of most bandage / bodycon dresses.
+I was curious about the origins of the word ‘bodycon’ so i looked it up and I found that the term has been around since the 90’s.
+The look came from Hervé Léger bandage dresses in the 80’s.
+I can absolutely see that, as there’s something of the American Psycho ‘hardbody’ in the look and fit of most bandage / bodycon dresses.
 I can’t tell you how much it thrills me to wear one knowing they were not designed with my shape in mind.
-Fuck you, Léger!

 The shoes are the Sole Diva via Simply Be loafers from this post, and the necklace is one of my amazing Amazon bargains.
 If you follow me on Instagram you will have seen me extolling the virtues of jewellery shopping on Amazon, this particular necklace cost me just 99p!!!
 I chose a contrasting coloured bag, the green Warehouse charity shop find from this post, but any brightly coloured clashing bag would work equally well with the neutral black and peach in this look.

 *looking at the quality of the pictures in this post, I think the time has come to upgrade my camera.
 Clearer pictures coming soon!